ElementoLab/covid-metabolomics/notes.md

 OR hierarchical clustering

+Fat saturation and inflamation are related = Yes, 0.2136 in UKBB.

 ### TODO
-See if fat saturation and inflamation are related = Yes, 0.2136 in UKBB.

 Clear heatmap of what is changing

-Species annotation (tryglycerides, etc...)

 Enrichment analysis

 Intubation treatment -> propofol has high lipid concentration See relationship between intubation and metabolite changes